MicroStrategy/rest-api-docs/docs/common-workflows/manage-table-objects/retrieve-a-list-of-all-available-table-definitions.md

    Sample Response Code: 204 (The changeset has been deleted successfully.)

-### Retrieve a Table's Definition with Only Specified Fields
+### Retrieve a table's definition with only specified fields

 In this workflow sample, you use the `fields` parameter to retrieve specific fields.
 If the `fields` parameter is not specified, the API only returns the `"information"` field by default.